kuvivek/drivingTheoryInGermany/README.md

 524. You have left your registered caravan trailer for six months during the winter on a campground.
 What applies as far as the official
 inspection (Hauptuntersuchung) is concerned?
 ✅ The date indicated on the test stamp must be observed
-❌The date indicated on the test stamp is extended by the time the caravan was stationary on the campground
+❌ The date indicated on the test stamp is extended by the time the caravan was stationary on the campground
-**Comment**:  Caravans are also checked for technical safety at regular intervals and ❌if everything is in order ❌are then given an inspection
+**Comment**:  Caravans are also checked for technical safety at regular intervals and –if everything is in order –are then given an inspection
 sticker indicating the month and year of the next main inspection due.
 This date must be adhered to.
 This also applies if the date is in winter
 or the caravan is parked on a campsite.

 525. What is the purpose of an adaptive cruise control system (ACC) in motor vehicles?
 The system
 ✅ independently slows the vehicle if it identifies a vehicle ahead travelling at a lower speed
-❌always maintains the prescribed safety distance to the vehicle ahead
+❌ always maintains the prescribed safety distance to the vehicle ahead
 ✅ independently accelerates the vehicle until it reaches a previously set speed
 **Comment**:  Every assistance system only offers auxiliary functions.
 The person in the driver's seat remains responsible.
 Adaptive cruise control
 accelerates automatically to the previously set speed and brakes automatically if, for example, the vehicle in front is slower.
 However, as the